5 Ways To Excel in Customer Intimacy

 Customer lifetime value (CLV)

 The CLV is a measure of the profits that your company makes from a given customer.
 This metric is calculated by adding up the total revenue earned from a customer and subtracting the initial costs from the total.
-As a customer-intimate company, your CLV is a critical metric that needs to be at an all-time low.
+As a customer-intimate company, your CLV is a critical metric that needs to be at an all-time high.

 The customer churn rate helps you identify the reasons why customers are churning.
 This metric is calculated as the percentage of customers your company has lost over a given time frame.
 If the number is high, you need to drill down on the reasons and change your strategies to reduce churn.